 Texas to Tennessee Moving Guide

 Planning a 919 mile interstate move from Texas to Tennessee?
 This moving guide will help you compare living in Texas vs Tennessee across 7 important categories.
-Compare the pros & cons (like sweltering summer heat vs moderate climate), food & health (like BBQ Brisket vs Hot Chicken), real estate & housing (ranch, modern vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in Texas), politics & religion, and education.
+Compare the pros & cons (like scorching summer heat vs milder summer highs), food & health (like BBQ Brisket vs Hot Chicken), real estate & housing (ranch, modern vs colonial, craftsman), weather & wardrobe, cost of living & taxes (it's more expensive in Texas), politics & religion, and education.

 Key Takeaways: